• Hungarian Language

 • Impulse to Wander or Roam: Poitevin dogs have high wanderlust potential, which means that this breed has a strong desire for exploring the world.

-• Tolerates Being Left Alone: Poitevin dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.
+• Alone Time Tolerance: Poitevin dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.

-• Child Friendly: Poitevin dogs are not the most kid-friendly dogs.
+• Child Compatibility: Poitevin dogs are not the most kid-friendly dogs.

 • Cat Friendly: Poitevin dogs are not cat-friendly dogs.